 The ruling dynasty that the Herodians supported was begun by Julius Caesar in 47 B.C. when he appointed Antipater I the Idumaen to be procurator of Judea.
-His son Herod (the Great), although appointed King of Judea (King of the Jews) in 40 B.C., did not begin to rule Judea until 37 B.C.
+His son Herod (the Great) began to rule Judea in 37 B.C.
 Herod Antipas, son of Herod the Great, became tetrarch of Galilee and Perea in 4 B.C. after the death of his father.
 It was this Herod who jailed and beheaded John the Baptist and who sent Jesus to Pilate after his arrest.

 "All the friends of the family of Herod were opposed to Christ, and ever ready to join any plot against his life.
-They remembered, doubtless, the attempts of Herod the Great against him when he was the babe of Bethlehem, and they were stung with the memory of the escape of Jesus from his bloody hands. " (comments on Matthew 12:14)
+They remembered, doubtless, the attempts of Herod the Great against him when he was the babe of Bethlehem, and they were stung with the memory of the escape of Jesus from his bloody hands" (Albert Barnes Notes on the Bible, comments on Matthew 12:14).

 The Pharisees wanted Jesus to prove he was the Messiah by giving them a sign or performing a great miracle (Matthew 12:38 - 40, 16:1 - 4).
-Herod, who saw Jesus after his arrest, also desperately wanted to see Jesus perform a miracle "on command" as it were.
+Herod, who saw Jesus after his arrest, also desperately wanted to see Jesus perform a miracle "on command" as it were (see Luke 23:8).

-The leaven Jesus warned of, according to Matthew Henry's Commentary, was that the Pharisees wanted a heavenly sign; and that Herod had long desired to see Jesus perform a miracle on command (Luke 23:8).
-The leaven was also symbolic of the Pharisees' and Herodians' teachings (Matthew 16:12) and their opposition to the gospel.
+The Bible states that Jesus warned his disciples about the Herodians.
+He told them, "Watch out!
+Be on guard against the leaven of the Pharisees and the leaven of Herod" (Mark 8:15, HBFV).
+The leaven Jesus warned of was that the Pharisees wanted a heavenly sign and that Herod had long desired to see Jesus perform a miracle on command (Luke 23:8).
+The leaven was also symbolic of the teachings of the Pharisees and Herodians (Matthew 16:12) and their opposition to the gospel.